iamsam2e/sam-auth-template/README.md

 - The project uses Railway for PostgreSQL hosting.
 Make sure to update the DATABASE_URL in your .env file with the correct credentials.
 - bcryptjs is used for password hashing.
 Ensure you have @types/bcryptjs installed for TypeScript support.
-- The main page layout is componentized with a separate Nav component for better organization.
+- The main page layout is componentized with a separate Nav component for better organisation.
 - Styled modules are used for component-specific styling, allowing for better CSS isolation.

 ## Deployment